Appeal to Fear Marketing Psychology: Does Scaring Your Buyer Work?

 Then there’s this headline from new employee engagement platform LEON.

-The Wrap Up: To Scare or Not to Scare
+The Wrap Up on Fear Based Marketing: To Scare or Not to Scare

 So does fear-based marketing lead to increased conversions or purchases?